Death of a Salesman

 You could argue that Willy has a small realization near the end of the play.
-He never says it directly, but at some point – probably after Howard fires him – he must realize that he's just never going to succeed in business.
-If he didn't come to this realization, then he wouldn't decide to kill himself so that Biff could use his life insurance money.
+He never says it directly, but at some point—probably after Howard fires him—he must realize that he's just never going to succeed in business.
+If he didn't come to this realization, then he wouldn't decide to kill himself so Biff could use his life insurance money.

 The pitiful salesman kills himself, thinking that Biff will use the life insurance money to start a business.
 It becomes painfully obvious at the funeral that this is totally not going to happen, showing that Willy went to his death without coming to grips with reality.
 Yes, it seems that, unlike many classical Greek tragic heroes, Willy doesn't have a major anagnorisis.

-Willy is also different from his tragic predecessors, because he isn't royalty of any kind.
+Willy is also different from his tragic predecessors because he isn't royalty of any kind.
 Yep, Willy is just a salesman.
 He has no real power in the world, and not too many people really care when he dies.
 Unlike the legendary and powerful Oedipus, Willy is a nobody.
-But why would Arthur Miller try and write a tragedy about a total schmuck?
+But why would Arthur Miller try to write a tragedy about a total schmuck?
 Did he not read Aristotle's book or something?
-Hardly – we're guessing that Miller knew Aristotle's ideas better than we do.
+Hardly—we're guessing that Miller knew Aristotle's ideas better than we do.
 It turns out that the fact that Willy is an everyday guy is part of the whole point Miller is trying to make.

 In Arthur Miller's famous essay, "Tragedy of the Common Man," he states, "I believe that the common man is as apt a subject for tragedy in its highest sense as kings were."
 Miller goes on to say that it's not the fact that past tragic heroes have been royal that makes them resonate with modern audiences.
 It's that fact that they share the same problems as we do today, the same flaws, fears, and hopes.